sjsu-library/unionist/_items/unionist--text-0374.md

 source: "<em>The Unionist</em> 1834-04-10"
 subject: Advertisemenst
 type: Text
-category: Unionist full issue 1834-04-10
+category: Unionist content
 articleType:
 volume: '1'
 issue: '36'
-transcription: "<p>THE YOUNG MAN’S GUIDE.</p><p>  A VOLUME of 320 pages, designed as a cheap manual for Young Men, though it is <br>  believed to embrace much useful information to persons in every description; <br>  especially parents.
-It is divided into seven chapters; to which are prefixed a <br>  very full table o contents and an introduction.
-The great object of the author <br>  of the work, who has had much experience with youth, is to stimulate them to <br>  aim at a high standard of character, and to make the mental, social, and moral <br>  improvement o themselves and those around them, a governing purpose of their <br>  lives. <br></p>"
+transcription: "<p>THE YOUNG MAN’S GUIDE.</p><p>  A VOLUME of 320 pages, designed as a cheap manual for Young Men, though it is<br>  believed to embrace much useful information to persons in every description;<br>  especially parents.
+It is divided into seven chapters; to which are prefixed a<br>  very full table o contents and an introduction.
+The great object of the author<br>  of the work, who has had much experience with youth, is to stimulate them to<br>  aim at a high standard of character, and to make the mental, social, and moral<br>  improvement o themselves and those around them, a governing purpose of their<br>  lives.<br></p>"
 scholarlyNotes:
 commentary:
 relatedPeople: